Canning on a Glass Top Stove: Will your stove work?

 “USE ON ANY RANGE: Flat clad bottom for even heating on any cooktop, including induction ranges”

-You can use a propane burner or electric burner instead of canning on a glass top stove.
+You can use a propane burner or electric burner instead of your stove in your kitchen.
 Personally, I’ve tried canning on a Camp Chef stove with great success, but there are some concerns about using such a burner for canning.

 1. Because they’re portable, these burners may become unsteady or tilted.